 Other practices to support pollinator health.
-Our global suppliers report various efforts to support pollinator health and improve farm practices.
-These include integrated pest management (IPM); use of beneficial insects, biological alternatives, oils and soaps; physically excluding plant pests by creating barriers and separations; working with extension offices and/or local government; setting aside land for pollinator habitat and planting pollinator friendly native plants; and increasing regenerative and organic growing practices.
+Our global suppliers report various efforts being done to support pollinator health and improve on farm practices such as integrated pest management (IPM); scout and monitor pest and pathogen to proactively manage their population; use of beneficial insects, biological alternatives, oils and soaps; physically excluding plant pests by creating barriers and separations; working with extension offices and/or local government; setting aside land for pollinator habitat and planting other pollinator friendly native plants; and increasing regenerative and organic growing practices.

 Equitable Food Initiative (EFI).
 Costco is part of EFI, a fresh produce effort consisting of farmers, suppliers and NGOs working to improve labor practices, environmental stewardship and food safety for the benefit of workers, agricultural communities, businesses and consumers.
+See the "Human Rights" page in our Merchandising section for full details.
 In addition to labor and food safety standards, EFI addresses pollinator health by requiring participating members to have:

-- An implemented Integrated Pest Management plan that includes a stepped approach starting with biological controls followed by cultural, physical and finally chemical responses. - Application records for conventional and open fields operations to be entered into the Pesticide Risk Tool (PRT) to generate a risk assessment to guide spray decisions.
+- An implemented Integrated Pest Management plan that includes a stepped approach starting with biological controls followed by cultural, physical, and finally chemical responses. - Application records for conventional and open fields operations to be entered into the Pesticide Risk Tool (PRT) to generate a risk assessment to guide spray decisions.
 EFI continues to partner with The IPM Institute of North America to aggregate and analyze pesticide application records entered into the PRT. - A written justification for each application of a highly hazardous pesticide, aligned with their IPM plan and documenting that risk management measures were implemented during application. - Irrigation practices that limit erosion, and uncultivated buffer strips to further protect water habitats. - Worker training for appropriate pesticide use, which addresses prohibited off-label pesticide use; proper personal protective equipment; reporting procedures about all applications; and medical monitoring of workers handling certain pesticides.